tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 TensorFlow supports now.

 However, supporting TensorFlow ops on mobile devices presents some challenges.
 Specifically, binary size on mobile platforms should be restricted.
-TF Lite team provided us with the following *ideal* numbers:
+TensorFlow mobile team provided us with the following *ideal* numbers:

 *   100-200k overhead to call TF kernels